sd-powell/portfolio_project_3/README.md

 Accessibility was evaluated using **Lighthouse**, **WAVE**, and manual checks in Chrome DevTools.
 Detailed results are available in the [TESTING.md](TESTING.md) document.

+<a id=future-implementation></a>

+#### Future Implementations

+To expand the functionality of Vinyl Crate and improve the user experience, the following features are being considered for future development:

+1. **Dark & Light Mode (Manual & Auto Toggle)** – Introduce a theme switcher that enables users to toggle between light and dark modes, with an additional setting that respects their device’s system preference.
+This would improve accessibility and make the app more comfortable for use in different lighting conditions.

+2. **Export Collection to CSV** – Allow users to download their vinyl collection as a `.csv` file for offline reference, backups, or importing into other applications.
+This supports data portability and collection management flexibility.

+3. **User Profile Functionality** – Add a profile page where users can view and edit their personal information, set collection preferences, and track their activity across the app.
+This lays the groundwork for deeper personalization and community features.

+4. **Discogs API Integration & Form Autocomplete** – Connect to the Discogs API to allow users to search for records and auto-populate fields when adding to their crate.
+This would speed up the submission process and improve data consistency.

+5. **Social Media Sign-In Options** – Enhance account creation and login by offering OAuth-based sign-ins through Google, Facebook, or Apple.
+This simplifies user onboarding and provides a more seamless authentication process.

+6. **Public Crate Sharing** – Let users create a public view of their vinyl collection, sharable via a link (e.g. `vinylcrate.app/username`), great for DJs and collectors.

+7. **Wishlist Feature** – Allow users to build a "Want List" for records they’d like to add in the future, with possible integration to match against other users or Discogs listings.

+8. **Community Comments & Crate Notes** – Add the ability to leave thoughts or mini-reviews on records, fostering a social sense of discovery and shared taste.

+9. **Advanced Filtering & Tagging** – Introduce more powerful filtering options using multiple tags like sub-genres, moods, or special editions.

+10. **Record Condition & Edition Info** – Allow collectors to log condition (e.g. VG, NM), pressing variant, colour vinyl, and catalogue number for more accurate collection records.

+11. **Track Previews via Spotify or YouTube** – Add embedded links to sample music, where available, giving users a quick listen option before adding a record.

+12. **Barcode Scanner (Mobile Only)** – Enable users to scan a barcode to look up and autofill album data via the Discogs API.

+13. **Bulk Record Upload via CSV** – Provide an option for advanced users to upload large collections at once using a pre-formatted `.csv` template.

+14. **Crate Backup & Sync Options** – Let users export a JSON backup of their collection, or link a Google Drive account for automated backups.

+15. **Monthly Summary Emails** – Allow opt-in emails that highlight new staff picks, crate activity, or “you haven’t logged anything in a while” reminders.

+These enhancements aim to enrich the Vinyl Crate experience while making it easier for users to engage with and manage their collections.

 <a id=content></a>

 ### Content